Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 **++0012++:** Their existence raises serious questions over instances of **0001.** It would not have authorized cooperation with them if it had access to their deception.
 This implies that Cabal members knew - indeed, know - of a way to obfuscate themselves from, or manipulate, **0001.**

 **++0009++:** Truth.
 And in a sense, we got lucky that the matterspace lifeforms destroyed Relay Irujzen-1.
-If the Cabal was cooperating with them and gained access to the relay’s physical structure…
+If the Cabal was cooperating with them and gained access to the relay’s physical structure...

 **++0005++:** *\<Disturbed\>* They would have access to deep dataspace layers.
 Maybe even to the **0001** compilation algorithm.

 **++0033++:** Aren’t the relays hardened against that?

 **++0009++:** Nothing is impermeable.
-We’re confident that matterforms will never be able to understand the concepts and operation of dataspace sufficiently to manipulate it even if they *did* gain access to the relay system, but a rogue dataform cooperating with them…
+We’re confident that matterforms will never be able to understand the concepts and operation of dataspace sufficiently to manipulate it even if they *did* gain access to the relay system, but a rogue dataform cooperating with them...

-**++0005++:** Especially a formerly-senior Agent with single-digit grade codes…
+**++0005++:** Especially a formerly-senior Agent with single-digit grade codes...

 **++0003++:** *\<Decision\>* This is an existential priority.
 All operations not directly related to maintaining substrate and necessary Hegemony functions are hereby suspended.
 Assuring the total annihilation of the Cabal and ensuring the inviolability of **0001** is now our *only* priority.
 Everything else can wait.